Farha-Dahman/NodeJS-Project/README.md

-# Building an Express and TypeORM API with TypeScript and PostgreSQL Database
+# Building a Trello-Like App with Express, TypeORM, TypeScript and PostgreSQL Database

-This project serves as a practical example of how to build a RESTful API using Express.js and TypeORM with TypeScript.
-It showcases the implementation of these technologies for seamless interaction with a PostgreSQL database.
+This project serves as a practical example of how to build a Trello-like RESTful API using Express.js and TypeORM with TypeScript.
+It showcases the implementation of these technologies for seamless interaction with a PostgreSQL database, enabling you to create a powerful project management and collaboration tool similar to Trello.

 ## Technologies I Use
 * Node.JS